isomatter-labs/anisochromatic-emacs/README.md

 Anisochromatic is a colorscheme created with the primary purpose of being readable, pleasant, and mildly retro, while maintaining the color attributes used by GitHub's code viewer.
+(The one exception to this rule is string literals, which have been migrated from blue to teal, since many common colorschemes use green for string literals, and this seemed to be a happy medium.)

 This is done to reduce mental overhead when looking back and forth between one's editor and code on GitHub.